FrancoisSimon/aTrack/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 # Parallelization
 GPU parallelization is made available thanks to the tensorflow library.
 When analyzing small data sets, using CPU computing may be faster.
+To do so, one can use the following command `with tf.device('/CPU:0'):`.
+`

 # Deploying (developer only)